-We will also deepen our commitment to supporting financial capability and enterprise in the UK and Ireland, through a range of partnerships and initiatives.
-These include MoneySense - our 22 year financial education programme for 5 to 18 year olds – and Entrepreneurial Spark, which opened 6 new free business accelerators for start-ups in 2016 bringing our total to 12 in the UK.
+We are also deepening our commitment to supporting financial capability and enterprise in the UK and Ireland, through a range of partnerships and initiatives.
+These include MoneySense – our 23-year financial education programme for 5 to 18 year olds – and Entrepreneurial Spark for new businesses.

 Sustainability is also helping us shape our culture for the better.
-Our ‘Yes Check’ was introduced 5 years ago, and continues to be used to guide our decision making across the businesses.
-Our employee volunteering and fundraising partnerships are not only continuing to make a difference for the communities and societies we serve, they are helping to restore colleague pride in RBS and build trust in the organisation as a whole.
+Our ‘Yes Check’ was introduced five years ago, and continues to be used to guide decision making across the businesses.
+Our employee volunteering and fundraising partnerships continue to make a difference for the communities we serve, help to restore colleague pride in RBS, and build trust in the organisation.

-We are making progress towards embedding sustainability across our organisation and this will continue to be a strategic focus in 2017.
-We know there is more to do, but we are listening and we are changing for the better.
+We are making progress towards embedding sustainability across our organisation.
+We know there is more to do, and throughout 2018 we will continue to listen and change for the better.

 Kirsty Britz, Director of Sustainable Banking